sagc-bioinformatics/adapter-checks/README.md

 4. Consensus sequences are merged with a premade adapter list (can be altered via `--adapters`).
 The default uses the list provided by `bbmap`.
 5. `bbduk` is used with the merged adapter list to filter for adapters.
 Two different sets of arguments are used, `-bbduk_standard_args` and `-bbduk_lenient_args`.
 6. Random adapter sequences are generated and the same parameters are used with the random adapters as a comparison.
-7. Report is generated (TODO).
+7. Report is generated.
 Most frequent matches are compared across each parameter combination.

 ## Running